efedo/Abstractorizer/README.md

-Eventually, it may have a standard interface/test suite, allowing identical tests to be run in different engines, and making it less painful to switch between them, or to gradually replace Qt in your application with an embedded GUI, such as ImGui.
+Eventually, it may have a standard interface/test suite, allowing identical tests to be run in different engines, and making it less painful to switch between them, or to gradually replace Qt in your application with an embedded GUI, such as Dear ImGui.

 Contributions are very welcome, especially if you would like to help speed inclusion of a specific engine!